 Let’s take a closer look at white glove service and how it contributes to the impression your brand leaves on customers.

-What is white glove service?
+What is white glove delivery service?

 Whereas standard delivery often leaves a product on a shopper’s doorstep, white glove delivery involves trained delivery professionals bringing the item inside to the exact spot a customer wants it, setting it up properly, and then taking any packing materials or garbage with them when they leave.